 The administrative expungement process is less formal and less structured than a regular expungement.
-Because of this, administrative expungements are harder to predict.
+Because of this, administrative expungements are harder to predict and execute.
 Administrative expungements address arrests that were made due to mistake or error.
 The definition of what a mistake or error is in this context has not been defined.

 Criminal records caused by mistaken arrests can be expunged (Authority: § 943.0581, Fla.
 Stat.).
 An administrative expungement deals strictly with arrests that were made due to error or mistake by the arresting agency not because the State could not prove the charges.
 These types of arrests are for mistakes of fact.
 Do not confuse this type of criminal record expungement with one that addresses a dismissal or acquittal of the charges.
-See, regular expungement.
+See, regular expungement of criminal records.

 Two-part Expungement Process